On the last night of term, in keeping with true Elstree tradition, Mr Pricha…

 Applying to Elstree is very straightforward.
-The first step is to call our Registrar, Tish Gauci on 0118 971 3302 or email her on firstname.lastname@example.org : to request a prospectus, book a place on the next Open Morning, or alternatively to arrange a convenient date to visit, to check availability or to discuss any aspect of the admissions process.
+The first step is to call our Head of Admissions, Alexandra Harrison, on T: 0118 971 3302 or get in touch via email firstname.lastname@example.org to request a prospectus, book a place on an Open Morning or arrange a visit.

 The School welcomes pupils from all countries and reserves the right in the situation where a Tier 4 visa is required, to add an additional charge for the processing and administration work associated with the initial visa application and ongoing documentation.
 The one-off fee for this is £1000 which will be added to the first school invoice.
 Please see our Fees Policy for further details.

 Where appropriate, a report will be requested from the Headteacher of the child’s current school.
-All boys joining Elstree in Years 3 to 8 will be required to spend a day with their prospective class as part of the admissions process.
+All children joining Elstree in Years 3 to 8 will be required to do a taster day to spend a day with their prospective class as part of the admissions process or attend a discovery day.
 During the day, informal assessments will take place in a minimum of English and Mathematics, and some Cognitive Ability Tests in order to gain a broad view of a child’s ability and aptitude.
 This is not an entrance examination but an attempt to ensure that the School can most effectively gauge the suitable entry for that pupil into a particular form, set or stream.
 These tests may also be applied to pupils entering in Years 2 at the discretion of the school.